MSFT-Cantro/project-ledger-docs/_bugs.md

 Change the Status dropdown on the Client Page so it works like the one on the invoice page.

 The export, refresh and back to Report button on the top of each of the standard reports do not look and follow our size or styling

+The filter modal on all the pages is styled incorrectly and doesn't use other current modal.